Guest Information

 Parking along Shorncliffe Avenue is reserved for vehicles displaying disability parking permits.
 There is also a pick-up and drop-off area on Shorncliffe Avenue beside the Festival office.

-Washrooms: Please refer to the venue map (below) for the location of wheelchair accessible washrooms.
-All washrooms are gender neutral.
+Washrooms: Please refer to the venue map for the location of wheelchair accessible washrooms.
+All washrooms are gender inclusive.

 Venue

 All ticketed events take place in the Festival Pavilion at Rockwood Centre in Sechelt, British Columbia.
-Click here for full contact information.
 See venue map.

 Concession and Book Sales